 Maple is a popular, strong & attractive hardwood used all across the world for a wide range of applications, from furniture making to construction and flooring, musical instruments, and more.
 Maple wood is prized for its durability and affordability.
 Woodworkers and merchants favour this wood for its impressive looks and strength.
-Here’s everything you need to know about maple hardwood, including its various properties, types and uses.
+Here’s everything you need to know about maple wood properties, types and uses.

 What is Maple wood?